 For natural quartz countertops lovers, you should note that they’re usually greenish.
 Luckily, with the manufacturing process, it’s possible to achieve your desired hue with color additives.

-Here at Lopsang Construction Service, we work with you to find the most suitable color for your kitchen or bathroom.
+Here at Lopsang Custom Stone Countertops, we work with you to find the most suitable color for your kitchen or bathroom.
 We don’t restrict you to the traditional gray or white quartz countertops.
 That doesn’t mean they’re not great, but a nontraditional color may be just what you need to spark some uniqueness in your kitchen or bathroom space.

-Some of the most common colors at Lopsang Construction Service include the following:
+Some of the most common colors at Lopsang Custom Stone Countertops include the following:

 – Absolute White honed